What type or breed of cat was Muezza, the cat of Prophet Mohammad?

 At the time of the Prophet most if not all cats were tabby cats.
 These are not a breed of cat but a cat with a certain type of cat: the tabby coat.
 The early tabby cats would have been spotted.
 I would therefore suggest that Muezza was a spotted or spotted/striped tabby cat of no particular breed.
 Although I am speculating.
 There may have been tabby-and-white cats in that era or Turkish Van type cats.
 We don’t know and there are no pictures of records as far as I know of Muezza’s appearance to guide us.

-I have therefore decided that the Abyssinian cat referred on the Daily Sabah website is a reference to a cat that came from Abyssinia which is Ethiopian today.
+I have therefore decided that the Abyssinian cat referred on the Daily Sabah website is a reference to a cat that came from Abyssinia which is Ethiopia today.
 I will also have to presume that the cat was a random-bred cat and not part of a cat breed.
 The Abyssinian cat as a breed did not exist at the time of the Prophet Mohammed.

 Today, in Saudi Arabia there are no naturally occurring cat breeds that come from that region to the best of my knowledge.
-Therefore we cannot say that Muezza was an early version of a cat which is today native to Saudi Arabia.
+Therefore, we cannot say that Muezza was an early version of a cat which is today native to Saudi Arabia.

 Islamic Faith and cats